Columbia Construction Accident Lawyer

 - You were intoxicated at the time of the accident.
 Frequently employers will request blood tests right after an accident because of this possibility.
 If you have reason to believe the test results were inaccurate, please check with your attorney about options.

 In most situations, you will not be able to sue your employer because state law directs you to use the workers’ compensation system.
 But if you were harmed by the negligence of a third party – such as someone from a different company or the maker of a defective piece of equipment – you are free to pursue a claim against that third party.
 If you’re unsure how your accident happened, your attorney will help you determine if anyone else might be liable.

 Get Help with Your Construction Accident Case Today

-The attorneys at Auger & Auger have nearly 50 years of combined legal construction injury experience.
+The attorneys at Auger & Auger Accident and Injury Lawyers have nearly 50 years of combined legal construction injury experience.
 When you’ve been injured on the job site, you can rest assured we’ll fight for your right to compensation.
 We will work tirelessly to recover your damages under state law.
 You have rights, and our zero-fee guarantee means that you don’t pay unless we win your case.

 Call 828-222-764. today for your free consultation, with no fees due until recovery!